ueffel/caddy-basic-auth-filter/README.md

 * **field** Probably the only sensible field to use here is: `request>headers>Authorization`

+Since caddy v2.5.0 logging of credentials needs to be enabled in the [global server options](https://caddyserver.com/docs/caddyfile/options#server-options) with `log_credentials` for this filter to work.
+See <https://github.com/caddyserver/caddy/pull/4438>.

 ## Example configuration

 The following example configuration uses the [Formatted Log